ibanFR/semantic-versioning-kata/docs/index.md

 - `MINOR` version, increased for new features/functionality in a backwards compatible manner.
 - `PATCH` version, increased for backwards compatible bug fixes.

-## Concept: Semantic Release
+## Concept: Semantic Release - 10 min

 [Semantic Release] is a tool that automates the release process by analyzing commit messages to determine the type of changes made in the codebase.

-Contributors follow a specific commit message convention to indicate the nature of their changes:
+Contributors follow a specific [Commit Message Convention]({% link _reference/commit-convention.md %}) to indicate the nature of their changes:

 ```
 <type>: <description>